loganmarchione/loganmarchione.com/content/posts/2025/03/index.md

 Enter an option:
 ```

-Now, use `vi` to edit the `/boot/loader.conf.local` file to add these two lines.
+Use `vi` to edit the `/boot/loader.conf.local` file to add these two lines.

 ```
 console="efi"